2 Cookin Mamas

 • ×

-Home » Recipes » Breads & Muffins » Baked Banana Donuts with Chocolate Glaze
+Home » Breads, Muffins & Donuts » Baked Banana Donuts with Chocolate Glaze

 Baked Banana Donuts with Chocolate Glaze

 Love donuts?
 Love bananas?
 Well then, these baked banana donuts are for you!
-Soft, moist doughnuts reminiscent of banana bread, are baked not fried, then dipped into dark chocolate or cinnamon sugar.
-A healthier tastier donut option for breakfast or a snack.
+Soft, moist donuts reminiscent of banana bread, are baked not fried, then dipped into dark chocolate or cinnamon sugar.
+A healthier tastier donut option for breakfast or a sweet treat.

 Stacked donuts with bite taken out of top one.

-Family favorites include my easy banana bread and all its varieties like Peanut Butter Banana Bread with Chocolate Chips, Double Chocolate Banana Bread and Tropical Coconut Banana Bread.
-I make them all at once and freeze them for whenever the banana bread craving hits me.
+Family favorites include my easy banana bread recipe and all its varieties like Peanut Butter Banana Bread, Double Chocolate Banana Bread, and Tropical Coconut Banana Bread.
+I make them all at once and freeze them to enjoy whenever the banana bread craving hits me.

 Overhead of baked donuts with chocolate glaze on white table.

 Of course, there are lots of other things you can do with bananas.
-Freeze them to make smoothies, bake up Peanut Butter Banana Cookies for the grandkids, whip up healthy Banana Pancakes for breakfast, or make these quick and easy baked banana donuts with chocolate glaze for a special treat.
+Freeze them to make smoothies, bake up Peanut Butter Banana Cookies for kids, whip up healthy Banana Pancakes for breakfast, or make these quick and easy banana pudding brownies for a special rich and fudgy treat.

 Closeup holding donut with bite taken out of it.